-Buying property in Israel can have a big potential – but also can be challenging for a non - residents.
-It will benefit you to work with an Israeli law firm that has experience with US, UK and other non-resident clients regarding Israeli real estate transactions also on behalf of individuals and families that are planning a move to Israel as well as on behalf of foreign investors who are interested in acquiring assets in the Israeli real estate market.
-A diligent attorney will know exactly how to excel Israeli real estate purchase and take steps to ensure that the transaction moves forward and concluded as smoothly as possible.
+Buying property in Israel can have big potential – but also can be challenging for a non - residents.
+It will benefit you to work with an Israeli law firm that has experience with the US, UK, and other non-resident clients regarding Israeli real estate transactions also on behalf of individuals and families that are planning a move to Israel as well as on behalf of foreign investors who are interested in acquiring assets in the Israeli real estate market.
+A diligent attorney will know exactly how to excel in Israeli real estate purchases and take steps to ensure that the transaction moves forward and concluded as smoothly as possible.

 What Types of Property Are Available in Israel?